Ever wanted to own every Walt Disney Animated Classic? Well, now you can…

 Nope – as with Song of the South, neither Mary Poppins, Bedknobs and Broomstocks, nor Pete’s Dragon (1977), are Walt Disney Animated Classics so they are not in the set.

-Should you want to know more about what is/isn’t classed as a Walt Disney Animated Classics, then check out my guide to all 56.
-This guide is based on the US list (which is why there are 56 entries, not 55) and runs through to the most recent release, Moana.
+Should you want to know more about what is/isn’t classed as a Walt Disney Animated Classics, then check out my guide to all 58.
+This guide is based on the US list and runs through to the most recent release.